nilanoemi25/CompSysProject/ReadMe.md

 Employee ID and employeeName are taken from the employee_data(base). <br>

 ### List of values:
-+ "deviceID"
++ "deviceId"
 + "temp"
 + "humidity"
 + "employee"
 + "employeeId"
 + "weather_condition"
 + "time_keeping"
-+ "current_time"
-+ "URL"
++ "URLString"

 ## HTTP:
 Data is sent to Thingspeak platform using HTTP protocol. <br>
 The Thingspeak platform visualises the temperature and humidity which are integers on it's dashboard.<br>
-An EmailHR React App is in place that will send an email to HR professional IF any employee is late. ( Only first lateness emailed in assignment to prevent too many emails.)<br>
+An EmailHR React App is in place that will send an email to HR professional IF any employee is late.<br>
 Most importantly the data gathered from the Rasberry PI button press input, can be downloaded as an CSV file by HR professional where all fields (not just integers but strings also) can be used in office for deep diving.  <br>

 ### List of values: